Best business bank accounts for bad credit and no credit check

 No annual or monthly fee when you apply using the Finder link.

 Opening a business bank account with bad credit can be complicated.
-Most banks will carry out a credit check when you put in your application and reject it if you don’t meet the requirements.
-All is not lost though!
-Some companies, like Cashplus, offer banking services perfect for businesses that have poor or no credit history.
+Most banks carry out a credit check when you submit your application and reject it if you don’t meet the requirements.
+All is not lost, though!
+Some companies, like Cashplus, offer banking services perfect for businesses with poor or no credit history.
 There are no credit checks when you apply.
 The only thing that needs to be verified is your contact details.

 • Open an account in 5 mins